prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 <br/>

-Reading alone is not enough, take inspiration from above quotes & apply them in your life too.
+Reading alone is not enough, take inspiration from above quotes & apply them in your <a href="https://prashantkikani.com/blog/happy-life" target="_blank">life</a> too.

 There are so many more of these.
 I think I need to create a 3rd part..